SergioCoboLopez/ELN_Sergio/docs/march_24/week_4.md

 But I think mean errors are fair too.
 You can put them in a separate panel, if you want.
 And show the std.
 You will need to code a little bit that too, but that should not be a big issue tomorrow.
 Check the mean, std, and plotting of those results.

+## March 27

+**thoughts** I am running on autopilot again.
+And that is no good.
+I need to find the specific differences and similarities between what Gurtner is doing and what we want to do.
+So the problem they are trying to solve is strategic allocations of trajectories.
+I guess what is the best way to manage trajectories of different air traveling companies.
+In a way they tackle the same problem, because a flight is rejected if the sector reaches its maximum capacity.
+But it is not exactly the same: the controllers cannot solve congestion problems real time.
+Do I want to go this way?
+I cannot be very explicit in that case, because my space is limited.
+What can you say about this paper

+**ANN**
+Dataid 0, run 15 seems to be stuck at 1869.
+I am going to give it around 45 minutes.
+Dataid 0, run 16 looks suspicious.
+Both 15 and 16 are running and the csv files are changing.

+Dataid 1
+runid 15 missing
+runid 16 missing
+Running 15 and 16 right now.

+runid 1 suspicious
+runid 19 suspicious

+Dataid 2

+9 to 19 missing.
+Running 8 to 12 right now.

+It is getting difficult to track the processes right now.
+The nohup.out output is not helping me.
+And the text files are not updating well either.
+It would seem that when I use the "ps" command, processes with an R letter, are running.

+**phages**
+I was not representing the std adequately.
+It was not expressed as a percentage.
+I was confused about it at first, but there is nothing I should do besides multiplying by 100.
+I don't see anything substantially different about it.
+The percentage is just another representation.
+So at this moment I have everything I need to produce a panel with the log ratio of the max error, the end error, and the mean error with the std.

+There are a few things that I would like to test first.
+The first one is whether the critical threshold is what it needs to be.
+And whether it has units.
+How do I test this?

+It is relatively easy to understand the critical thresholds: it is just the weight that the processes need to have to be active.
+You can derive critical concentrations from there.
+Do they have units?
+They don't.
+Perhaps you could argue they have dumb units (cells or phages).
+But only the dynamic terms including bacteria or phage.

+All I would need to do now is to build two panels
+One panel has the logratio end and max errors in four scenarios The other panel has the mean and std with the same four scenarios.
+I build that and send it.

+**R** Phosporus
+There are three types of lakes

+1. Oligotrophic: not so many nutrients, not so much life, and clear waters.
+Tahoe is an example of that.
+2. Eutrophic: The opposite.
+Warm and murky (turbid)
+3. Mesotrophic.

+Deep work
+Neurological arguments for depth and happiness.
+You focus on stuff that makes you happy and that makes you happy on the long run.

+## March 28

+**ANN** Seems that dataid=0 is ready.
+What about dataid=1 and =2.
+Dataid =1 seems mostly ready.
+Dataid=2 is still running.
+The current process should stop at runid 12.
+I can run two sets from 13 to 16 and 17 to 19.
+Process from 13 to 16.
+Running.

+Process from 17 to 19.
+Running

+**PH** There might be an error in the panels.
+I will need to check it.
+My hypothesis is that hypothethical error is due to the "percentaged" std.
+To test this hypothesis, I need to go back to the percapfinit code.
+Then, I should calculate the percentage error at the very beginning (before saving it to a dataframe).
+Then, I do the standard deviation over the "percentaged" errors.
+Then I save that information in a dataframe and repeat the results in the figures I produced today.
+This should be among my first tasks next week.